 To vary the terms of an existing contract you should generally look to obtain consent from the employee.

 We advise seeking express consent before reducing or changing important contractual terms like pay and hours of work.
 Employers might try and rely on implied consent, for example, imposing reduced hours or work and/or pay on employees.
 If the staff do not complain then after a period of time the employer could argue this is ‘implied consent’ to the changes.
-This is a risky approach with the prospect of potential claims plus individuals ‘working under protest’ and bringing a claim during employment.
+This is a risky approach with the adverse morale impact of individuals ‘working under protest’ and the prospect of them bringing a claim during employment.
 This is best avoided, if possible.

 Some employment contracts include ‘flexibility clauses’ that purport to allow an employer to change the terms unilaterally i.e. without the employee’s consent.
 Such clauses are construed narrowly by tribunals and courts and unless drafted very specifically would not give the employer the right to reduce hours or pay.
 Doing so would risk challenge from employees and potential employment claims.
 Trying to reduce pay or hours by using a contractual variation clause without any consultation is likely to be looked at unfavourably by an Employment Tribunal.